CosmosLabsKR/chainlist/README.md

    git checkout <branch_name>
    ```

-3. Add the info of your coin in the chain `assets_2.json` file that your coin needs to be displayed
+3. Add the info of your asset in the chain `assets_2.json` file that your asset needs to be displayed
     >If there is no chain in the list, create a folder for the chain
-    Then add `assets_2.json` file to the folder, add coin info to that file
+    Then add `assets_2.json` file to the folder, add asset info to that file
     Changes will be updated within 24 hours after merged to master

    - ***Common info to fill***
      - `type`
-       - `native` refers that the coin is a native coin issued on a chain.
+       - `native` refers that the asset is a native asset issued on a chain.
-       - `ibc` refers that the coin was ibc transferred.
+       - `ibc` refers that the asset was ibc transferred.
-       - `bridge` refers that the coin is a bridge coin.
+       - `bridge` refers that the asset is a bridge asset.
      - `denom`
-       - Coin's denom
+       - Asset's denom
      - `name`
-       - Coin's name
+       - Asset's name
      - `symbol`
-       - The displayed name of the coin in the list.
+       - The displayed name of the asset in the list.
      - `description`
-       - A brief summary of the coin
+       - A brief summary of the asset
      - `decimals`
-       - Coin's decimals.
+       - Asset's decimals.
      - `image` (optional)
-       - Image route of the coin.
+       - Image route of the asset.
        - Add image in `${targetchain}/asset` folder.
          - Make sure to upload a `png` file.
      - `color` (optional)
      - `coinGeckoId`
-       - Coin gecko site's API ID
+       - Asset gecko site's API ID
          - ex. https://www.coingecko.com/en/coins/cosmos-hub
             - API ID: *cosmos*
        - Empty string if none